Abbey College Cambridge students and teachers in Chemistry class

 Chemistry is the study of the elements and their compounds.
 Chemists try to describe and explain how and why the materials which make up our world behave.

-WHAT IS CHEMISTRY?
+WHAT IS A-LEVEL CHEMISTRY?

 Chemistry is the study of the composition, structure, properties and reactions of substances.
 Chemistry seeks to explain everything that we see around us on a daily basis on a molecular, atomic or even sub-atomic level.
 From how the food we eat provides our cells with energy for us to function and access this website, to how the materials which make up the chair you are sitting on interact with each other to prevent you from falling to the floor.